Physical activity is an important part of cancer prevention.

 Physical activity describes most of your movements.
 It includes activities like cleaning the house, shopping for groceries, working in the yard and washing the car, which use your large skeletal muscles.

 “Some people often think that if they can’t get a full exercise session in, it’s not worth doing at all.
-But that simply isn’t true,” says Allica Austin, a senior exercise physiologist in the Cancer Prevention Center.
+But that simply isn’t true,” says Whittney Thoman, a senior exercise physiologist in the Cancer Prevention Center.
 “There are many benefits to exercise, but there are many benefits to physical activity as well.”

 Staying active can help you maintain a healthy weight.
 And maintaining a healthy weight can help when it comes to cancer prevention.
-Obesity is linked to several types of cancer including colorectal, breast, uterine and thyroid cancers.
+Obesity is linked to several types of cancer including colorectal, breast and uterine.

-To reap the benefits of physical activity and lower your cancer risk, you should aim for two-and-a-half hours of moderate activity each week.
+To reap the benefits of physical activity and lower your cancer risk, you should aim for at least 150 minutes of moderate activy each week.

 Here are three benefits of physical activity: